NuevoFoundation/workshops/content/english/sql_workshop/activity4/_index.md

 **Hint: Only two columns are needed.**
 {{%/notice%}}

-### Question: Using the 'galaxy' database, how do you display the planets and their leader?
+### Question: Using the 'galaxy' database, how do you display only the _names of the_ planets and their leader?

 {{%notice warning%}}
 Don't forget the semicolon at the end!
 {{%/notice%}}